Disney’s Snow White remake is getting rave reviews despite controversy

 Disney addressed his criticisms in a statement shared with The Hollywood Reporter in 2022.
 “To avoid reinforcing stereotypes from the original animated film, we are taking a different approach with these seven characters and have been consulting with members of the dwarfism community," a spokesperson said.

-“We look forward to sharing more as the film heads into production after a lengthy development period."Snow White will be released 21 March.
+“We look forward to sharing more as the film heads into production after a lengthy development period."Snow White is out from 21 March

 You should also read: